Kani salad is a delicious, colourful fresh Japanese salad with imitation crab as the meat of choice.

 In the end, the only thing that matters about your sauce is how you like the taste.
-Feel free to combine, mix, or innovate when it comes to these dressings.
-Since the dressing is the main source of flavour in a kani salad, make sure yours is perfect.
+Feel free to combine or mix it up for these dressings.
+Since the dressing is the primary source of flavour in a Kani salad, make sure yours is perfect for you.
 If you're not confident, use our tried and tested dressing recipe!

 Imitation Crab Meat

-Finally, the titular ingredient in this dish is imitation crab meat.
-You can buy this ingredient at many Asian grocery stores, but some brands have managed to penetrate Western grocery outlets as well.
-You can purchase it fresh, frozen, or even packaged as "ready to eat" with a dipping sauce.
+Finally, the main ingredient in this dish is imitation crab meat.
+You can buy this ingredient at many Asian grocery stores.
+In fact, some brands have also managed to stock in Western grocery outlets.
+You can purchase it fresh or frozen.
+Some packs will be labelled as "ready to eat" with a dipping sauce.

-For the purposes of this kani salad recipe, fresh crab sticks are most desirable.
-This is because the fresh ones can be brought up to room temperature without cooking them.
+For this Kani salad recipe, fresh crab sticks are most desirable.
+This is because you can bring the fresh ones to room temperature without cooking them.

-Frozen crab sticks provide a dilemma: should we sacrifice texture for temperature?
-You can easily resolve this issue if you own a microwave.
-Microwaving the meat and patting it dry with paper towels makes it perfectly easy to use in a salad.
+Frozen crab sticks have one issue.
+Should you sacrifice texture for temperature?
+You can quickly resolve this issue if you own a microwave.
+Microwaving the meat and patting it dry with paper towels makes it perfectly easy to use in your dish.

-However, you should make sure that the meat you are using has not expired and has been kept at food-grade standards.
-For the purposes of food safety, we recommend microwaving your crab meat anyway, just to kill any lingering pathogens.
+However, you should ensure that the meat you are using has not expired.
+Also that it has been kept at food-grade standards.
+We recommend microwaving your crab meat anyway to kill any lingering pathogens for food safety.

 A Fool Proof 3 Part Formula

-Here, we will list some of the most important elements in your kani salad.
-This is the winning formula for the tastiest crab salad you will ever eat!
+Here, we will list some of the essential elements in your Kani salad.
+This is the winning formula for the tastiest crab salad you will ever eat.

-- Something sweet (optional): Adding a sweet ingredient is not common in Japan.
-However, many fusion versions of this versatile dish feature mango, apple, or orange slices.
+Adding a sweet ingredient is not common in Japan.
+However, many fusion versions of this dish feature mango, apple, or orange slices.
 The sweetness contrasts the spice pleasantly and adds another element to the dish itself.

-This useful formula of three elements is for the produce portion of the dish (discluding the meat and seasonings).
+This helpful formula of three elements is for the produce portion of the dish.
+It does not include meat and seasonings.
 Keep in mind that some ingredients can fill both criteria.
-If you are going for the mix-and-match approach, use your own judgement as to which kani salad ingredients are most suitable.
+If you are going for the mix-and-match approach, use your own judgment on which Kani salad ingredients are most suitable.

-In our signature recipe (provided below), we have listed our personal favourite additions to this spicy kani salad.
+Our signature recipe lists our favourite additions to this spicy Kani salad.
 So, feel free to use these as well!